 The priority of user requests in Autonomous Transaction Processing is determined by the database service the user is connected with.

-Users are required to select a service when connecting to the database.
+You are required to select a service when you connect to the database.
 The service names are in the format:

 These services map to the